 Blockchain technology is replacing an army of civil servants engaged in document verification.
 Blockchain will replace the concept of digital signatures: it will remove fake websites, viruses, fake news, and online piracy.
 Technology is able to confirm the copyright of the content.

 Blockchain technology is the basis for any cryptocurrency.
+With the technology, you can receive cryptocurrency, sell it, store it, exchange it, and pay in real life.
 This popularity of digital currency is justified by the opportunity to earn from increased volatility.
 Going forward, analysts see cryptocurrency as a tool for mass money transfers.